-19 best movie and TV spaceships: The star craft that defined our childhood - Pocket-lint
+23 best movie and TV spaceships: The star craft that defined our childhood

 Science fiction films and TV shows have graced us with some amazing spaceships over the last few decades, often becoming as iconic as the characters and stories themselves.

-Now with Guardians of the Galaxy 2 and Alien: Covenant currently on the big screens, it only seems fitting to take a look at some of the biggest and best spacecraft to ever to have made it onto the big and small screens.
+We're taking the time to take a look at some of the biggest and best spacecraft ever to have made it onto the big and small screens.

-No list about fictional spaceships would be complete without a reference to the Death Star - the moon-sized battle station built by the Galactic Empire with the sole purpose of blowing up planets with a rather unpleasant super laser.
+- Real-life robots that will make you think the future is now

-Resisting the Borg making their way into this list would be futile.
-These monster spaceships dwarf most other ships on our list, apparently spanning 3,000 metres on each side.
+- The best ever space robots of the past, present and future

 Max (Flight of the Navigator)